banhbao3022/Simple_Banking_System/README.md

 # Simple_Banking_System
 **A simple banking system with sqlite database work in Java Console.
-Maybe you need to add sqlite-jbdc to external librariies if you don't have it by sqlite.jar file**

 **Main menu:**
 1. Create an account:create new account with card number and PIN